gdsbook/book/notebooks/03_spatial_data.md

 grid = cvs.points(gt_points, x="longitude", y="latitude")
 ```

 The resulting `grid` is a standard `DataArray` object that we can then manipulate as we have seen before.
-When plotted below, the amount of detail that the re-sampled data allows for is much greater than when the points were visualized alone.
+When plotted below, the amount of detail that the resampled data allows for is much greater than when the points were visualized alone.
 This is shown in Figure 14.

 ```python caption="Point locations of Tokyo Photographs, and Point Density as a Surface." tags=[]
 f, axs = plt.subplots(1, 2, figsize=(14, 6))